amclain/netlinx-erb/README.md

 netlinx-erb -n my_project
 ```

-Enter the `my_project` directory, which we'll reference as the project `root`
+Enter the `my_project` directory and take a minute to skim through the files
-(or `/`).
-Take a minute to skim through the files that have been generated.
+that have been generated.

 ### Configuring The Workspace